Indonesian president in Papua New Guinea for talks on border, trade

-JAKARTA, July 5 (Reuters) - Indonesian President Joko Widodo met his Papua New Guinea counterpart James Marape in Port Moresby on Wednesday, the latest leader to visit the island nation as major powers compete for influence in the strategically-located region.
+JAKARTA, July 5 (Reuters) - Indonesian President Joko Widodo met his Papua New Guinea counterpart James Marape in Port Moresby on Wednesday, the latest leader to visit the island nation as major powers compete for influence in the strategically important region.

-Widodo's one-day visit, where a border agreement and trade are expected to be the focus of talks, comes after India's Prime Minister Narendra Modi and U.S. Secretary of States Antony Blinken met a dozen Pacific island leaders in Port Moresby in May.
+Widodo's one-day visit, where a border agreement and trade were the focus of talks, comes after Indian Prime Minister Narendra Modi and U.S. Secretary of State Antony Blinken met a dozen Pacific island leaders in Port Moresby in May.

-A resource-rich but largely undeveloped nation of 9 million, PNG shares a 760 kms (472 miles) border with Indonesia.
+A resource-rich but largely undeveloped nation of 9 million, PNG shares a 760-km (472-mile) border with Indonesia.
 Diplomatic relations have been complicated by the separatist ambitions of Melanesian groups on the Indonesian side of Papua, which was absorbed by Indonesia after a 1969 vote.

 A basic border agreement with Indonesia, which had been stalled for 10 years by PNG's parliament, was ratified in March.

-Marape has said he is seeking to boost business ties and air travel between the two nations.
+Marape said Widodo's visit had boosted business opportunities between the two nations.

+Outcomes included agreements on customs and combating trans-national crime, and a new review of border arrangements to strengthen economic and trade, he told reporters.

+Areas that need further progress include the ratification of a Defence Cooperation Agreement with Indonesia at parliament's next sitting, and a preferential trade agreement, Marape said in a statement.

-(Reporting by Kirsty Needham in Sydney and Ananda Teresia in Jakarta; Editing by Michael Perry)
+(Reporting by Kirsty Needham in Sydney, Ananda Teresia and Stanley Widianto in Jakarta; editing by Michael Perry and Mark Heinrich)

 ((Kirsty.Needham@thomsonreuters.com;))